 This leadership style is characterized by:

-The authoritarian style was first described by psychologist Kurt Lewin in a study that identified three key styles of leadership.
+Psychologist Kurt Lewin first described the authoritarian style in a study that identified three key leadership styles.
 People with an authoritarian leadership style make decisions without consulting anyone else on the team.

 This leadership style can be problematic when overused because it can come off as domineering and tyrannical.
 Team members may feel unappreciated, unmotivated, and uncommitted to the group because their input is never requested.